GerardMT/Particles/README.md

 # Particles
 A simple CPU driven particles system with an OpenGL renderer.
-Used Qt 5 as the base framework.
+Qt 5 used as the base framework.

 ## Features
 - Control the camera (`WASD` keys for movement, and `mouse left click` + `mouse movement` for orientation).